xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh(gil)   Select effects based on time to allow off screen block selections to work.

 4.1.3  Jun 5, 2015
     -- bug(gil)   Fix several selection and copy/paste errors when grid has been vertically scrolled -- bug(dkulp) An effect of length 1 frame results in a "position" of NaN which can really mess up a lot of effects.